- Fitted Bedrooms

 - Fitted Furniture

 - Under Stairs Storage

 - Furniture Accessories

 So, you’ve converted your loft and are thrilled with all of the extra space available.
 There are so many possibilities when it comes to how you use your additional room, but with limited space that’s often awkwardly laid out, it can be difficult to know how exactly you should decorate it.

-In this article, we’ll give you some interior design inspiration so that you can make the maximise the potential of your new space and make it truly inviting.
+In this article, on how to decorate your loft, we’ll give you some interior design inspiration so that you can maximise the potential of your new space and make it truly inviting.